Grand Central Terminal with Kids: Things to Do and Tips for Navigating the Station

 Beyond the Transit Museum Shop and holiday market, there are more than 65 stores spread throughout the sprawling terminal.
-Some kid-friendly favorites: PiQ for quirky, colorful gifts; Kidding Around's outpost overflows with high-quality toys; and the Apple Store, if you have time to kill, as the screens are plentiful, loaded with kid-friendly games, and free!
+Some kid-friendly favorites: PiQ for quirky, colorful gifts and Kidding Around's outpost overflows with high-quality toys.
+If you have time to kill, try the Apple store, as the screens are plentiful, loaded with kid-friendly games, and free!

 The transit hub is hands-down one of the best people-watching spots in the city.
 Photo courtesy of Richard Schneider